MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-checklist-marketing.md

 Make sure to make the right reference throughout your content:
-- Based on the new branding guidelines, the full name, **Microsoft Dynamics 365 Business Central**, must be used in its entirety at first mention on the page, and at all prominent locations such as titles, headings etc.
+- Based on the ”new” branding guidelines, the full name, "**Microsoft Dynamics 365 Business Central**" must be used in its entirety at first mention on the page, and at all prominent locations such as titles, headings etc. (unless the Microsoft brand is already clearly established)
-- Subsequent mentions can drop "Microsoft" and simply just reference **Dynamics 365 Business Central**.
+- **Dynamics 365 Business Central** on second mention (or first mention if the Microsoft brand is already clearly established)
+- **Business Central** on subsequent mention as long as Microsoft Dynamics 365 has been clearly established on that given page or content.

 Please reference [Microsoft Dynamics 365 branding rules documentation](https://worldready.cloudapp.net/Styleguide/Read?id=2858&topicid=44517 ).
 - Don’t include Microsoft names, logos or trademarks in your offer